isidoracupara/isidoracupara/README.md

 ### Hi there 👋

-- 🌱 I’m currently a junior data engineer at BeCode
+- 🌱 I’m currently a data engineer trainee at BeCode
 - 💬 Ask me about cats
 - ⚡ Fun fact: Slugs have 4 noses. :snail: